m0re4u/paper-database/exported/papers.md

 ## 2021-05-21

-- Bar-Haim, Roy and Eden, Lilach and Friedman, Roni and Kantor, Yoav and Lahav, Dan and Slonim, Noam (2020): __From arguments to key points: Towards automatic argument summarization__ Find at: [LINK](https://arxiv.org/pdf/2005.01619.pdf)
+- Bar-Haim, Roy and Eden, Lilach and Friedman, Roni and Kantor, Yoav and Lahav, Dan and Slonim, Noam (2020): __From Arguments to Key Points: Towards Automatic Argument Summarization__ Find at: [LINK](https://aclanthology.org/2020.acl-main.371.pdf)

-- Bar-Haim, Roy and Kantor, Yoav and Eden, Lilach and Friedman, Roni and Lahav, Dan and Slonim, Noam (2020): __Quantitative Argument Summarization and Beyond: Cross-Domain Key Point Analysis__ Find at: [LINK](https://arxiv.org/pdf/2010.05369.pdf)
+- Bar-Haim, Roy and Kantor, Yoav and Eden, Lilach and Friedman, Roni and Lahav, Dan and Slonim, Noam (2020): __Quantitative Argument Summarization and beyond: Cross-Domain Key Point Analysis__ Find at: [LINK](https://aclanthology.org/2020.emnlp-main.3.pdf)

 ## 2021-05-20